HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 7

-Except as otherwise provided by Law or by these By-Laws, all matters voted upon shall be decided by a majority vote at a duly held meeting.
+Except as otherwise provided by law or by these Bylaws, all matters voted upon shall be decided by a majority vote at a duly held meeting.

 Section 8